ozi-dev/ozi-dev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on **Image Processing and Backend Web Development**
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **
 - 📫 To reach me: **oguzhanozturk0@outlook.com**

 <h3 align="left">Connect with me:</h3>